Skip to main content

 Specifying a language

-Use the language field to tell the model which language the voice should speak the text in.
+Use the language field to tell the model which language (as specified by a BCP-47 language tag) the voice should speak the text in.
 When set, the service will:

 • Apply text normalization (if enabled) for the target language (e.g., speaking numbers in the target language).